MadCzarls/symfonycasts-messenger/README.md

 For sandbox-learning purposes I have decided to go with the second approach and resolve the issue of not-starting PHP-FPM by starting it automatically on `docker compose up` by using...
 Supervisor ;) - check `docker/php/supervisor/php-fpm.conf` file.

-But, since it's a sandbox and I don't want to mess with application flow, it's disabled by default - but you can always uncomment two lines in `docker/php/Dockerfile`:
+And, since it's a sandbox and I don't want to mess with application flow, it's disabled by default - but you can always uncomment following two lines in `docker/php/Dockerfile`:
 - `COPY supervisor/* /etc/supervisor/conf.d/`
 - `CMD ["/usr/bin/supervisord"]`
 if you want to try it out.